-It was a looong time before I came across another thrifty picture frame suitable for turning into a large potholder loom.
+It was a looong time before I came across another thrift store picture frame suitable for turning into a large potholder loom.

 But it was well worth the wait because. . . turns out this is a 12″ artist’s stretcher frame.

 The best price I found on-line was $3.16 (79¢ x four 12″ bars) plus ? for shipping, during a Super Sale at Jerry’s Artarama.
 I was sure I could do better locally and boy, did I!
-Instead of getting wooden bars or empty stretcher frames, I ended up with a pack of seven complete artist’s canvases, only $10 w/a coupon at Michael’s.
+Instead of buying DIY wooden bars or empty stretcher frames, I ended up with a pack of seven complete artist’s canvases for only $10 w/a coupon at Michael’s.
 That’s less than $1.45 each, thrifty frames without having to scour a single thrift store!

-This all happened just in time as our newest weaver, B2, uses the potholder loom we made from the old quilt frame,
+This all happened just in time as our newest weaver, B2, uses the potholder loom we made from that old quilt frame,

-which temporarily left me without a potholder loom.
+which temporarily left me without a potholder loom of my own.